top of page

 If you are buying, do not let temporary event traffic change your mind about a neighborhood.
 Visit on non-match days to see the area as it normally is.
 A few hours of disruption on eight match days is not a reflection of what it feels like to live there year-round.

 And for homeowners with the right property in the right location, short-term rental demand may increase near transit hubs and fan zones.
 If you are already set up for short-term rentals, this could be a strong window.
-If you are starting from scratch, be realistic about whether the setup timeline works.
+If you are starting from scratch, be realistic about whether the setup timeline still works.

 Why Does This Matter for the 2028 Olympics?